IshaanRawal/WatchItNext/README.md

 ----------------------------------------------------------------

 To run the website, use run.py present in the Recommendation folder.
+Once run.py is successfully executed, visit http://127.0.0.1:5000/ in your local browser to access the website.

 -----------------------------------------------------------------